 Cyber criminals sometimes use advanced technologies for whale phishing attacks.
 In 2019, a CEO of a UK energy company experienced a phone call from his boss at a German company asking him to rush a €1.5 million transfer to a company in Hungary.

 The CEO recognised his boss's voice and immediately transferred the money to Hungary.
 However, it was not his German boss who had called, but a cyber criminal who had used artificial intelligence to impersonate the boss.
 This can be done with a technology called deep learning/deepfake.
 The technology was good enough to make an accurate representation of the German boss's voice.

 The cybercriminal transferred the money from Hungary to Mexico, from where it was redistributed.
 The company never got the money back.

-The aim of whale phishing is to convince victims either to transfer a large sum of money to the cybercriminal or to steal the company's confidential data.
-Cyber criminals choose to target high-level company employees with whale phishing attacks to achieve their goals, as these individuals typically have some decision-making power and may not need approval when making a money transfer or invoice payment.
+The purpose of whale phishing is to convince victims either to transfer a large sum of money to the cybercriminal or to steal the company's confidential data.
+Cyber criminals choose to target high-level company employees with whale phishing attacks to achieve their goals.
+These individuals typically have some decision-making power and may not need approval when making a money transfer or invoice payment which is why they're an attractive target.
 Another reason to attack these individuals is that they are often willing to protect the company's reputation if they are threatened with information that could harm the company.